Chaperones

 • Patients can refuse a chaperone.

-• Note the patient's acceptance or refusal in the records.
+• Note the discussion on chaperones and the patient's acceptance or refusal in the records.

 What is a chaperone?